openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `initiate_issuance_endpoint`: OPTIONAL.
 URL of the issuance initation endpoint of a wallet.

-If the issuer is unable to perform discovery of the Issuance Initiation Endpoint URL, the following claimed URL is used: `openid_initiate_issuance:`.
+If the issuer is unable to perform discovery of the Issuance Initiation Endpoint URL, the following claimed URL is used: `openid-initiate-issuance:`.

 ## Server Metadata